Choujin X: Synopsis

 Azuma Higashi (東 アズマ, Higashi Azuma) has great fighting skills as well as a strong sense of justice, and also always gets good grades in his class.
 His friend Tokio Kurohara (黒原 トキオ, Kurohara Tokio) is the complete opposite of Azuma: he does not listen in class, and is a bystander when Azuma fights.
 Different as they might be, their bond is very strong nevertheless.
 They live in Yamato Prefecture, where the district has almost been destroyed by Choujin, humans with supernatural abilities.
 When the two are returning home, they encounter a Choujin who threatens to kill them.
-With no other way of escaping, the two decided to become Choujin themselves.
+With no other way of escaping, the two decide to become Choujin themselves.
 The story centers around their adventures and struggles as they try to navigate the chaotic and often dangerous life of a Choujin.

 Publication

 Choujin X, written and illustrated by Sui Ishida, was first announced in November 2020.
 With an irregular serialization, with chapters released according to Ishida's own schedule, Choujin X began serialization on Shueisha's Tonari no Young Jump website on May 10, 2021.
 It was also serialized in Weekly Young Jump from October 14, 2021, to February 4, 2022, only continuing its serialization on the website.
-Shueisha released its first two tankōbon volume on December 17, 2021.
+Shueisha released its first two tankōbon volumes on December 17, 2021.

 The series is simultaneously published in English on Viz Media's website and Shueisha's Manga Plus online platform.